fabioz/startexplorer/README.markdown

 * Best configurability
 * Supports all Eclipse variables (and some variables that StartExplorer adds) in custom commands as well as custom desktop environments.

 Release Notes
 -------------

+### Version 1.2.0

+* Custom Commands can be stored as files in one of your projects in the workspace instead of the preference store.
+They will be imported automatically on Eclipse startup.
+This makes it possible to share custom commands in a version control system, for example to share them with your team.
+* Copy Resource Path to Clipboard from editor window now always uses the file opened in editor and never the selected text region.

 ### Version 1.1.3